The Board of Governors

 Professor Alexandra Hughes has an extensive career in higher education, having held senior management roles at the Universities of Kent and Birmingham.
 Alex is currently Deputy Vice Chancellor of Global Engagement and Employability at University of Westminster, working with WAES on the Digital Academies Project.

-Alex is deeply commitment to inclusion in and access to education, especially for learners from non traditional and disadvantaged backgrounds.
+Alex is deeply committed to inclusion in and access to education, especially for learners from non traditional and disadvantaged backgrounds.
 This deep commitment is Alex’s primary motivation for becoming a governor at WAES.

 The skills Alex brings to the role of governor include deep familiarity with higher education, global engagement, the employability agenda in Higher Education, as well as matters of equality, diversity and inclusion.